gianlazz/Lazztech.Cloud/GianDevNotes.md

 I should really probably just remove the whole notion of a "known_unknown" dir or snapshot enum status entirely.
 It's not helping and didn't end up fitting the design.

-I also need to refactor the project code name over to there correct spelling where it's mispelled.
+I also need to refactor the project code name over to there correct spelling where it's misspelled.